 From the Arc you reach the Parc de la Ciutadella on the car free Passeig de Lluis Companys.
 The sculpture Homage to Picasso, the world-famous sculptor Tàpies and an artificial designed water ditch evaluate the road.
+By metro you get off at station Arc de Triomf with the lines L1 and L5.

 You can find some stone bats attached to the triumphal arch.
 It was the emblem of King Jaume I. (1213-1276) (James of Aragon).
 Under Jaume I., Barcelona flourished economically and he liberated Valencia, Menorca and Mallorca from the Moors.
 On 31 December 1229 his troops concered the city of Medina Mayurka.
 The bat was his lucky charm.
-Th city of Medina was later called Ciudad de Mallorca and in 1717 it was renamed again in Palma de Mallorca, as the city was called in Roman times.
+The city of Medina was later called Ciudad de Mallorca and in 1717 it was renamed again in Palma de Mallorca, as the city was called in Roman times.

 The bat is still the emblem of Valencia and was for example also part of the first crest of FC Barcelona.